CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/demo/demo-cluster.md

 With an enterprise account, the support plan is included.

-## Request quotas increase for access to virtual machines used in this tutorial

-### Follow the instructions in the link below to increase your vCPU quota before attempting to run large-scale workloads.

-<a href="https://docs.microsoft.com/en-us/azure/virtual-machines/linux/quotas">Azure VM Quotas</a>

 ## Use Azure CLI to examine your quota

 `az vm list-usage --location "East US" -o table`